 Other than typing queries and issuing them to the Postgres, psql can also be used to fire the commands specified in an external file and use the metaCommands that certainly make the task easier and allows to write shell-like commands that enable us to write scripts using psql.

-Whenever you type command on psql prompt, internally this command is issued to the Postgres server which is then interpreted and fired and results are sent back to psql and displayed on the psql terminal.
+Whenever you type a command on the psql prompt, internally, this command is issued to the Postgres server, which is then interpreted and fired, and results are sent back to the psql and displayed on the psql terminal.
 We will take a look at some of the basic and crucial commands that a beginner should know when using the psql command-line interface to interact with the PostgreSQL database.

 Examples of Postgres Command-Line

 Let us enter o the command shell with the Postgres user using the following command.